-Situated along the Breitenbush River, the Breitenbush Hot Springs Retreat and Conference Center is a great location for soaking and relaxing in the hot mineral water while enjoying the natural beauty of the Willamette National Forest.
+Situated along the scenic Breitenbush River, Breitenbush Hot Springs Retreat and Conference Center is a rustic resort offering bathing in hot mineral-rich water while enjoying the spectacular nature of the Cascade Mountains and the Willamette National Forest.

-On the upper level, there are three pools that offer great views of meadow in the foreground and Cascade Mountains in the background.
-Overlooking the river, the hottest "Silent" pool is designed for relaxing quiet soaking.
+On the upper level, there are three pools with great views of meadow in the foreground and Cascade Mountains in the background.
+The hottest "Silent Pool" is designed for quiet and relaxing soaking.

-Due to the soaking pools are operated on the constant flow-through basis, no chemical treatments are required.
+Due to the soaking pools are operated on a constant flow-through basis, no chemical treatments are required.

 Breitenbush offers well-being programs including yoga, EDGU (Spinal Health Exercise), meditation, and massage.
-Other features include the conference center, library, miles of trails, Stone Labyrinth, and gift shop.
+Other features of the property include the conference center, library, miles of trails, Stone Labyrinth, and gift shop.

 Brief History of Breitenbush Hot Springs

-Breitenbush was named after a hunter Lewis Breitenbucher who explored this place in the 1840s.
-In 1897, the hot springs became a popular destination for people who were looking for healing and rejuvenation.
+Breitenbush was named after a hunter Lewis Breitenbucher who explored this area in the 1840s.
+By the end of the 19th century, the hot springs became a popular destination for people who were looking for healing and rejuvenation.

-Separated from the lower pool, in 1904 the upper pool was granted to Claude Mansfield by President Theodore Roosevelt.
+The upper hot springs which is known as Breitenbush Hot Springs Retreat and Conference Center now was separated from the lower area (Lower Breitenbush Hot Springs) and granted to Claude Mansfield by President Theodore Roosevelt in 1904.
 Twenty-three years later, Merle Bruckman purchased Breitenbush and built the lodge and health spa.
 The Bruckman family operated the property for twenty years and sold it in 1957.
 For the next twenty years, the resort changed a few owners but after two intense floods eventually was closed to the public in 1972.

 A new era of revival began when the property was purchased by Alex Beamer in 1977 and then, in 1985, sold to a cooperative that supported Alex Beamer's vision, focused on self-sufficiency, personal growth, and preservation of natural areas.

-The lower pools resort included 35 cabins, store, bathhouse, and the footbridge across were a popular destination, but after floods in the 1970s, the lower hot springs were damaged and never restored.
+The lower pools resort that included 35 cabins, a store, bathhouse, and footbridge across and it used to be a popular destination, but after floods in the 1970s, the lower hot springs were damaged and never restored.

 Location: 10 miles northeast of Detroit • Cascade Mountains • Oregon • USA